jackzellweger/rent-to-sale-price-ratios/README.md

 gdf = gpd.read_file(shapefile)
 ```

-**Generating An Interactive Map:** I found a library called `folium` that can generate an interactive map javascript map, and then plot polygons on it!
+**Generating An Interactive Map**

+I found a library called `folium` that can generate an interactive map javascript map, and then plot polygons on it!

 We use the following script to generate a `folium` map, and then add each ZIP code's polygon to it.
 Notice that we color code the map according to the rent:sale price ratio with `branca.colormap`, and we add tooltips to each polygon with the folium.Popup()` function.